InfosecForActivistsTeam/infosec-activists/content/en/_index.md

 recorded at all.

 **Bluetooth, WiFi, and Ultrawideband (UWB)** are common technologies that use short-range radios to communicate with other devices.
-Unfortunately, their operation requires your phone to broadcast information which can uniquely itself.
+Unfortunately, their operation requires your phone to broadcast information which can uniquely identify itself.
 This information can be observed by a "beacon" or scanning device.
 Stores, government agencies, and police use these devices to identify people who are nearby.
 This type of surveillance is profoundly dangerous at an action, so these radios should be disabled whenever possible.